 Sigmund Freud Museum

-With Jess’s background as a psychologist, naturally, we had to visit the Sigmund Freud museum in Vienna – and this might be something you are interested in as well.
+With Jess’s background as a psychologist, naturally, we had to visit the Sigmund Freud museum in Vienna, and this might be something you’re interested in as well.
+This one’s an interest-based optional, so skip it if Freud isn’t your thing, and pick it up at the end of Day 2 if he is.

 The museum is housed in the former apartment and office of Freud himself, and has been open to the public since 1971.
 It’s not a huge space, but it does contain a number of items related to Freud including some of his clothes and part of his antiques collection.